≡ Menu

 Unfortunately…

-Most canine sufferers of severe Hydrocephalus end up euthanised.
-This is because either the damage that has occurred as a result of the hydrocephaly is significant or unfortunately because the treatment for this condition is so expensive and so specialized some folks simply can’t afford to pay for the care that their loved one needs.
+Most canine sufferers of severe Hydrocephalus end up euthanized.
+This is because either the damage that has occurred due to hydrocephaly is significant or, unfortunately, because the treatment for this condition is so expensive and specialized that some folks can’t afford to pay for the care their loved one needs.

-We wanted to take a moment and discuss exactly what hydrocephaly is so that if you ever do find yourself in the care of a pet that has been diagnosed with this condition, you’ll know what to expect.
+This is why we wanted to take a moment and discuss precisely what hydrocephaly is so that if you ever do find yourself in the care of a pet that has been diagnosed with this condition, you’ll know what to expect.

-So, what is it and what causes it?
+So, what is Hydrocephalus, and what causes it?

-As above, this condition sees CBF leaking into the outer skull.
-This fluid then cannot “escape” causing it to build up until the intracranial pressure causes brain damage.
+As seen above, this condition sees CBF leaking into the outer skull.
+This fluid cannot “escape,” causing it to build up until the intracranial pressure causes brain damage.
 Now…

-There are actually two different types of hydrocephaly that you should be aware of.
-Your pet can either have hydrocephalus or you can have primary hydrocephalus, with the latter being the type that is inherited and that will start to develop as the pup grows.
+There are two different types of hydrocephaly that you should be aware of.
+Your pet can either have hydrocephalus, or you can have primary hydrocephalus, with the latter being the inherited type that will start to develop as the pup grows.

 Clinical signs and symptoms of hydrocephalus